pydio/pydio-doc-admin-guide/4_access_control_and_security/0_roles_inheritance.md

 Once a Policy template has been defined via the `Admin Settings >> Security Policies` page, you can apply it instead of using static "READ / WRITE / DENY".

 For instance when editing a group via `Admin Settings >> People >> (Pick up a group for edit) >> Workspaces Accesses`, you can click on the `more` icon that is on the left of the check box of one of the workspace and choose a custom policy.
-See the [Security Policies](/en/docs/cells/v1/security-policies) chapter.
+See the [Security Policies](/en/docs/cells/v1/security-policies) section.

 #### ACLs Merging Rules